Skip to content

 Kelli

-Kelli Stanley is a critically-acclaimed, multiple award-winning author of crime fiction (novels and short stories).
-She is also the founder and current president of a non-profit publisher, Nasty Woman Press.
+Kelli Stanley is a critically-acclaimed, multiple award-winning, bestselling author of crime fiction (novels and short stories).
+She was also the founder of an Anthony award-winning, non-profit publisher, Nasty Woman Press.

 She earned a Master’s Degree in Classics, a double BA in Art History and Classics, and credits Raymond Chandler, Dashiell Hammett, Tennessee Williams, John Steinbeck and Thomas Hardy as some of her major influences.
 Her life heroes include Rosa Parks, Jane Goodall, the Roosevelts (Eleanor, Franklin and Theodore), Dan Rather and Barbara Jordan.
 A fan of Art Deco, speakeasies and fedoras, she also enjoys jazz, comic books, nature hiking and theater and film.